 This is another very versatile piece of cookware.
 A large pot made from thinner metal, this pot is perfect for stewing soups, making large batches of sauce, or boiling large vegetables.
 Browse our selection of stock pot options—if you cook for large groups often, this will definitely come in handy.

 This weighty, lidded pot competes for cabinet space with a stock pot, so you should weigh the pros and cons of each to decide which you’d rather own.
-A dutch oven is much heavier than a stock pot since it is made from thicker material, and is a bit smaller.
-However, it is more versatile.
-Dutch ovens can be used on a stove top as well as in an oven, and can cook just about any stew, meat, vegetable, and even some breads.
+A dutch oven is much heavier than a stock pot, since it’s made from thicker material, and it’s a bit smaller.
+However, it’s more versatile.
+A cast iron dutch oven or enameled dutch oven can be used on a stove top or in an oven.
+One can be used for cooking and braising just about any stew, meat (say, a whole chicken), veggies, and even some breads.
 Cult classic brand Le Creuset’s Dutch Oven is known for its colorful options of cast-iron enamels and its longevity; it’s a kitchen keepsake that will last you a lifetime.
 View all of our dutch ovens.

 If you plan to host Thanksgiving or other holiday dinners, a roasting pan is a must.
 Even if you’re just a big fan of making roasted chicken for a quiet date night in, a roasting pan is a kitchenware essential that will elevate your oven game and expand your cooking repertoire.
 Shop for roasting pans (hint: a nonstick interior will make for easy clean-up).